latte-soft/wax/README.md

 * Built-in support for minifying bundled output directly with [Darklua](https://darklua.com) and either our default configuration (no extra steps), or your project's own `.darklua.json/json5` file for making personal tweaks.
 * Localized/flattened modified globals in closures, meaning `getfenv`/`setfenv` aren't used to modify the script's environment - This also means that in Luau, `safeenv` runtime optimizations are maintained, and closures run 'natively' with no user modification!
 * Automated CI/deployment pipeline usage in mind, with the `ci-mode` flag; no user confirmation prompts, and exits with a `1` status code upon any errors
-* A 'virtual' Roblox-like DOM for scripts that can run completely outside of Roblox, while also allowing module imports (`require()`) with a simulated relative `script` global, or traditional filesystem path strings like in [Lune](https://github.com/filiptibell/lune) or the Lua/Luau CLI REPLs.
+* A 'virtual' Roblox-like DOM for scripts that can run completely outside of Roblox, while also allowing module imports (`require()`) with a simulated relative `script` global, or traditional filesystem path strings like in [Lune](https://github.com/lune-org/lune) or the Lua/Luau CLI REPLs.

 Additionally, you can check out some example "projects" in our [tests](tests) directory if you don't really know what all of this is about, or how to get started..

 ## ⚙️ Installation

-For your project, you **must** have at least [Lune](https://github.com/filiptibell/lune) installed, most easily done and managed with [Aftman](https://github.com/LPGhatguy/aftman):
+For your project, you **must** have at least [Lune](https://github.com/lune-org/lune) installed, most easily done and managed with [Aftman](https://github.com/LPGhatguy/aftman):

 1. Goto Aftman's GitHub repository (linked above), and follow its installation instructions for your platform
 2. Open the root directory of your project in your system's terminal, and run the following:

 ```
 aftman init
-aftman add filiptibell/lune
+aftman add lune-org/lune
 ```

 3. If you've setup Aftman properly, you can now try running `lune --help`, and if all is well you should see something similar to the following in your terminal:

 ```
 $ lune --help
-A Luau script runner
+A standalone Luau runtime

-Usage: lune [OPTIONS] [SCRIPT_PATH] [SCRIPT_ARGS]...
+Usage: lune [COMMAND]
+...
 ```

 ### Add Wax to Your Lune Scripts